ishtms/learn-nodejs-hard-way/chapters/ch03-working-with-files.md

 const { add, divide, multiply, subtract } = require("./calculator.js");
 ```

-Notice that we're importing the functions `multiply` and `subtract` even though we're not exporting them from the `calculator` module.
+Notice that we're importing the functions `multiply` and `divide` even though we're not exporting them from the `calculator` module.
 This won't cause any issues until we try to use them.
 If you run the code above with `node index`, it runs fine but produces no output.
 Let’s try to understand why it doesn't fail.

 The `module.exports` is basically a javascript `Object`, and when you `require` it from another file, it tries to evaluate the fields with the names provided (destructuring in short).